PoliOpsLLC/widget.fund/README.md

 Embedded integrations with https://pledgeup.com/ to help guide members to sign up.

-There are two types of integrations available to choose from:
+There are three types of integrations available to choose from:

  * Widget - An embedded set of typeahead fields that narrow down which organization a member belongs in, with a submit button that will redirect them to their next steps based on the entered typeahead information.
  * Button - A preconfigured button set to send a member to a particular formset for sign up based on the information available in the Widget typeaheads.
+ * IFrame - A preconfigured IFrame set to display the destination profile page in the Widget and Button integrations directly inline.

 ## Installation

-The Widget and Button vary in configuration and installation, but both require an API key to initialize correctly.
+The Widget, Button, and IFrame vary in configuration and installation, but all require an API key to initialize correctly.

 ### Widget